martafonekVOLE/RUST_P2P_Filesystem/README.md

 # P2P Filesystem
 This project is an implementation of P2P filesystem using Kademlia.
+>NOTE: This repo is a fork of a University project me and other colleagues developed.
+Original is here: https://gitlab.fi.muni.cz/xkonopik/rust-p2p

 ## How to configure
 This project can be configured using two config files, `config.yaml` and `config_beacon.yaml`.